Skip to Content

 Japanese Soaking Tub Next To Shower

-Clawfoot Tub To the Side Of Shower
+Clawfoot Tub To The Side Of Shower

-While a clawfoot tub was once considered a luxury item, nowadays, they have become less of a hot commodity.
+While a clawfoot bathtub was once considered a luxury item, nowadays, they have become less of a hot commodity.
 However, for those who love the look, they can be a great addition to your bathroom design.

 Tub In Shower Pictures